kotcrab/vis-ui/README.md

 VisEditor
 =========

-[VisEditor](https://vis.kotcrab.com/) is cross platform 2D game level editor, it allows to easily create game scenes using intuitive drag and drop editor.
+[VisEditor](https://vis.kotcrab.com/) is a cross platform 2D game level editor.
+It allows to easily create game scenes using intuitive drag and drop editor.

 VisEditor doesn't force you to use a single game framework; scenes are exported in JSON format.
 Many assets file formats are supported: images, sounds, fonts, particles, GLSL shaders, Spine and Spriter animations with more features coming soon.
 Box2d physics is supported as well.